cloudera-labs/cldr-runner/FAQ.md

 Be sure to check out the [Discussions > Help](https://github.com/cloudera-labs/cldr-runner/discussions/categories/help) category for the latest answers.

-## `ansible-navigator` FAQ
+# `ansible-navigator` FAQ

-### How to I add _extra variables_ and tags to `ansible-navigator`?
+## How do I add _extra variables_ and tags to `ansible-navigator`?

 If you want to run a playbook with a given tag, e.g. `-t infra`, then simply add it as a parameter to the `ansible-navigator` commandline.
 For example, `ansible-navigator run playbook.yml -t infra`.

 Like tags, so you can pass _extra variables_ to `ansible-navigator` and the underlying Ansible command.
 For example, `ansible-navigator run playbook.yml -e @some_config.yml -e some_var=yes`.

-### How do I tell `ansible-navigator` where to find collections and roles?
+## How do I tell `ansible-navigator` where to find collections and roles?

 By default, `cloudera-deploy` expects to use the collections, roles, and libraries within the _execution environment_ container, that is, the `cldr-runner` image.
 Make sure you do _not_ have `ANSIBLE_COLLECTIONS_PATH` or `ANSIBLE_ROLES_PATH` set or `ansible-navigator` will pick up these environment variables and pass them to the running container.
 The underlying `ansible` application, like `ansible-playbook` will then pick up these environment variables and attempt to use them if set!

 This behavior is great if you want to use host-based collections, e.g. local development, but you need to ensure that you update the `ansible-navigator.yml` configuration file to mount the host collection and/or role directories into the execution environment container.
 See [Advanced Usage: Execution Modes](NAVIGATOR.md#advanced-usage-execution-modes) to learn more about these execution modes.

-### `ansible-navigator` hangs when I run my playbook.
+## `ansible-navigator` hangs when I run my playbook.
 What is going on?

 `ansible-navigator` does not handle user prompts when running in the `curses`, text-based UI , so actions in your playbook like: